Synonym(s)

 DefinitionThis section has been translated automatically.

-Cinchona cortex, also known as cinchona bark, is a herbal medicinal product which, in the form of whole or cut dried bark, was formerly used as an antimalarial, antipyretic or bitter remedy.
-Today, the drug or the ingredients quinine and quinidine are used in finished medicines.
+Cinchona cortex, also known as cinchona bark, is a herbal medicine that was formerly used as whole or chopped dried bark as a malaria remedy, against fever or as a bittering agent, among other things.
+Today, the drug or the ingredients quinine and quinidine are used in finished medicinal products.

-E monograph: Loss of appetite, dyspeptic complaints, flatulence, feeling of fullness.
+Commission E-monograph: Loss of appetite, dyspeptic complaints, flatulence, bloating.

-Obsolete as antipyretic, bitter still used for loss of appetite and digestive complaints.
+Empirical medicine: Obsolete as antipyretic, bitter substance still used for loss of appetite and digestive complaints, flu-like infections.

 IngredientsThis section has been translated automatically.